joefazz/react-native-web-starter/README.md

 Master branch will always be the most minimal starting point.

 I'm also toying with the idea of doing a starting point with React Native CLI instead of Expo however that will mean the UI for mobile will less predictiable than developing with Expo.

+### Credit

+- Huge thanks to [Nicolas Gallagher](https://github.com/necolas) for making React Native Web
+- Thanks to [Expo](https://expo.io/) for making it so easy to get started with React Native development
+- Thanks to [Yannick Spark](https://twitter.com/yannickdot) for writing [this great article](https://medium.com/@yannickdot/write-once-run-anywhere-with-create-react-native-app-and-react-native-web-ad40db63eed0) which inspired me to get started with React Native Web